rchitale7/Basketball-Stats-Project/README.md

 1. I downloaded the first 3 tables for each season going back to the 1998-1999 season as csv files, and then converted the csv files into pandas DataFrames.
 2. I used a web scraper to extract the advanced player statistics going back to the 1998-1999 season.
 3. After cleaning the data, I filtered the advanced player data so that only the 'star' players  remained in the DataFrame
-    1. I defined a 'star' player using the VORP (value over replacement player) statistic that takes into account many measurable player stats (such as points per game, assists per game, minutes per game) to give an estimate of how much value a player a contributes to his team.
+    1. I defined a 'star' player using the VORP (value over replacement player) statistic that takes into account many measurable player stats (such as points, assists per game, minutes) to give an estimate of how much value a player contributes to his team.
+You can read more about VORP [here] (https://www.basketball-reference.com/about/bpm.html)
-    2. I filtered the data so that players in the top 95% of the VORP statistic of all players over 20 years remained.
+    2. I filtered the data so that players in the top 95% of the VORP statistic over 20 years remained.
+These were the 'star' players.
     3. I then grouped the players together by team and year, adding up the stats of players who were from the same team and year.
-4. Finally, I combined both the player and team data by team and year, and explored the relationships and trends in the data that are more thoroughly explained in the `project_final.ipynb ` file.
+    4. Finally, I combined both the player and team data by team and year.
+I explored the relationships and trends in the data; this is more thoroughly explained in the `project_final.ipynb ` file.

 # Installing and Running the Project